Encription0001/Encription0001/README.md

 ##### I'm Encription

 # Information:
-My names encription, I mainly do Python and Java, I like to work with discord bots, and SpigotAPI.
+I mainly do Python and Java, I like to work with discord bots, and SpigotAPI.

 I'm from the USA, my time zone is EST.